-In an effort to keep Medical Center pipes clear — and this is good information for home plumbing, too — Streaty referred to a list at a website of the Colchester Public Service Corporation in Virginia, which put together a “Do Not Flush” list:
+In an effort to keep Medical Center pipes clear — and this is good information for home plumbing, too — Streaty referred to a “Do Not Flush” list compiled by the Colchester Public Service Corporation in Virginia:

 - Baby wipes

 - Facial tissue

 - Cotton balls

 - Facial pads